Geant4/geant4/examples/extended/hadronic/FlukaCern/ProcessLevel/CrossSection/README.md

+\page ExampleCrossSection Example CrossSection

 # Description

-This example allows the study of G4 cross-sections, and in addition, of the `FLUKA` hadron-nucleus reaction cross sections.
+This FlukaCern example allows the study of G4 cross-sections, and in addition, of the `FLUKA` hadron-nucleus reaction cross sections.

 The user can printout any particle-material XS.